 During the event, Shawols swapped stories about how SHINee helped them overcome issues in their own lives, like how some said their music helped them get over their own depression.
 As the night went on, black and blue handmade ribbons were passed around for fans to put on their clothes.
 I personally thought that was really beautiful.

 (Sarah’s Pov) I feel as though going to this vigil helped me find just a bit of peace with this whole ordeal.
 As a shawol myself it was personally hard for me to cope with Jonghyun’s death.
 I spent years being a SHINee fan.
 Loving their music, buying merch, going to their concerts.
 It was an amazing time in my life and I’ll never forget it.
 If there’s a vigil for Jonghyun happening in your city I recommend you go to one or have one of your own, because it really does help.

-Not only were there candle lit vigils in Houston but all over the world!
+Not only were there candle-lit vigils in Houston but all over the world!

-Here’s a few photos from the many Jonghyun vigils.
+Here are a few photos from the many Jonghyun vigils.